6.1 EWEB Internal Operations Introduction and Policy Language from SD15

 Fleet

-Much of EWEB’s overall operational GHG reduction success has been due to emissions reductions from our owned fleet vehicles.
-Emissions from EWEB’s fleet vehicles have dropped 66% since 2010.
+Much of EWEB’s overall operational GHG reduction success since 2010 has been due to emissions reductions from our owned fleet vehicles.
+Emissions from EWEB’s fleet vehicles have dropped 53% since 2010.
+Unfortunately, between 2023 and 2024, EWEB’s emissions from fleet have increased by 43% instead of continuing to decline, due primarily to supply challenges related to renewable fuels availability in 2024, especially, E85 ethanol.

-EWEB’s fleet is comprised of 419 active (in-service) units, including 233 vehicles, 69 units of power-operated equipment, and 117 trailers.
-The size of EWEB’s fleet has grown 18.5% since 2020.
-Despite this growth in fleet size, total gallons of fuel consumed has only grown by 6% since our 2010 emissions baseline.
+EWEB’s fleet is comprised of 418 active (in-service) units, including 234 vehicles, 68 units of power-operated equipment, and 116 trailers.
+The size of EWEB’s fleet has grown 9% since 2020.
+Total gallons of fuel consumed has grown by 12% since our 2010 emissions baseline.

-In 2023, EWEB was excited to receive two all-electric Ford Lightning pick-up trucks to complement its small fleet of passenger plug-in hybrid EVs.
+In late 2023, EWEB was excited to receive two all-electric Ford Lightning pick-up trucks to complement its small fleet of passenger plug-in hybrid EVs.
 Due to supply chain challenges, these two trucks took over 26 months to receive from the date of order.
 Moving forward, EWEB will need to augment the electric vehicle charging infrastructure at EWEB’s ROC facility in order to continue to grow our EV fleet.
+Due to the small size of EWEB’s passenger fleet, pick-up trucks are the next most likely sector of our fleet to electrify.

 Natural Gas

-Historically, natural gas has been used for space heating in three EWEB-owned facilities: EWEB’s headquarters building in downtown Eugene, EWEB’s Roosevelt Operations Center in west Eugene, and a facility EWEB owned for just two years in 2013 and 2014 on W 3rd Ave in Eugene.
-The increase in emissions from natural gas in 2013 and 2014 can be attributed to W. 3rd facility for those two years.
-Once that facility was sold, the higher natural gas emissions in 2015 compared to 2010 and 2011 come from the fact that EWEB phased out steam consumption (a Scope 2 emissions source) for space heating at the headquarters building and began using natural gas at that facility instead.
+Historically, natural gas has been used for space heating in three EWEB-owned facilities: EWEB’s headquarters building in downtown Eugene (sold to the City of Eugene in mid-2023 for use as the new City Hall), EWEB’s Roosevelt Operations Center (ROC) in west Eugene, and a facility EWEB owned for just two years in 2013 and 2014 on W 3rd Ave in Eugene.
+The increase in emissions from natural gas in 2013 and 2014 can be attributed to both EWEB’s headquarters transitioning off steam heat to use natural gas instead and added consumption from the W. 3rd facility for those two years.
+Once the W. 3rd facility was sold in 2015, consumption dropped, but continued to climb again until the COVID-19 pandemic dramatically changed EWEB’s occupancy levels at the headquarters facility in 2020.
 In June 2023, EWEB vacated and sold its headquarters facility.
 Due to guidance from GHG Inventory Protocols and EWEB’s financial control approach to our inventory boundaries, natural gas consumption from this facility was only included for 2023 through the date of our facility sale.
+In 2024, the only EWEB-owned facility to consume natural gas is the ROC.
+This represents a 67% decrease from our peak consumption in 2019, a 51% decrease year-over-year since 2023 and a 17% decrease from our 2010 baseline.

 Refrigerants and Industrial Gases